dungeon-master27/Servo_Pot/README.md

 Techkriti'21

-This github repository includes the following things:
-1) The Arduino Program to control the servos with a potentiometer
+This github repository includes the the Arduino Program to control the servos with a potentiometer.
-2) The link to the design of the claw for the pick and place mechanism made on Fusion 360 (https://a360.co/3usrvpo)